obi-wan-shinobi/obi-wan-shinobi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research interests are rooted in the theoretical foundations of machine learning and deep learning.
-I am particularly fascinated by the mathematical underpinnings of these technologies.
-I'm dedicated to applying modern deep learning algorithms to various fields, like astrophysics, where they can facilitate the processing of data and enhance research efforts.
-Additionally, I wish to explore their application in solving various mathematical challenges.
-These interests drive my curiosity at the intersection of artificial intelligence and scientific disciplines.
+My research interests are deeply rooted in the theoretical foundations of machine learning and deep learning, with a strong emphasis on the mathematical underpinnings of these technologies.
+I am particularly fascinated by the potential applications of these mathematical principles in scientific domains, such as astrophysics, where they can play a pivotal role in processing and enhancing research efforts.
+Moreover, I'm passionate about exploring how deep learning can be leveraged to tackle complex mathematical challenges across different scientific disciplines, including computational physics and simulations.
+These interests drive my curiosity at the intersection of artificial intelligence, mathematics, and scientific exploration.

-I am also interested in film analysis, literature analysis, and a fascination for cultural linguistics.
-To that end, I am also interested in unraveling the intricate connections between narratives, human expression, and cultural dynamics using Natural Language Processing and and computer vision.

-I have experience applying deep learning to astrophysics and am eager to explore more efficient ways to harness these algorithms for scientific advancement.
-I'm equally drawn to computational physics and simulations, with a strong desire to construct systems and frameworks that enable efficient and impactful simulations.
+In addition to my mathematical pursuits, I have a keen interest in the analysis of film and literature, which I view as a complementary means of delving into human expression and cultural dynamics.
+I aim to bridge the gap between these diverse interests by utilizing Natural Language Processing and computer vision techniques to uncover the intricate connections between narratives, human expression, and cultural dynamics.
+This interdisciplinary approach allows me to extend the principles of mathematics and artificial intelligence to the realm of human creativity and cultural exploration.

 I graduated with a _Bachelor's in Computer Engineering_ and briefly worked as an ML researcher at [Relfor Labs](https://www.relfor.com/), where I specialized in developing deep neural networks for audio